 Connor has been married to his wife Kathryn for 24 years.
-He has a son, Jake (16), and two daughters Sydney (14) and Cass (11).
+He has a son, Jake, and two daughters Sydney and Cass.

-DeMarlo Slocum is in his second year as an assistant coach with the Utes following a three-year stint in the same position at Colorado State.
+DeMarlo Slocum is in his third year as an assistant coach with the Utes following a three-year stint in the same position at Colorado State.

-In his three seasons at CSU, Slocum worked primarily with the guards and shared recruiting responsibilities.
+In his three seasons at Utah and CSU, Slocum has worked primarily with the guards and shared recruiting responsibilities.
 Before coming to Colorado State, Slocum served as an assistant coach at the University of Idaho.